spw5235/student-tracker-back-end/README.md

 ### create

-Below is a sample for a create form's HTML:
+Below is the html for a sample create form:

 ```html
 <form id="new-note" name="new-note-form">